 For several years, the firm has supported Teach For America, a well-known and acclaimed program that has made a phenomenal and lasting impact on New Orleans’s at-risk youth by infusing New Orleans’s classrooms with the teaching and skills of many of the nation’s top college graduates.

-Celeste Coco-Ewing is President of the Board of Louisiana Appleseed.
+Celeste Coco-Ewing serves on the Executive Committee and as Immediate Past President of the Board of Directors of Louisiana Appleseed.
 Louisiana Appleseed is a nonprofit public interest law center dedicated to solving Louisiana’s most challenging issues at the root cause, by creating access to justice, opportunity, and education.
 Louisiana Appleseed is the only organization of its kind in Louisiana.
 During Celeste’s tenure, Louisiana Appleseed helped 753,000 school children get fed by advocating for schools’ participation in the Community Eligibility Provision (CEP).
 Over 1,010 Louisiana schools adopted CEP as a result of Louisiana Appleseed’s initiatives.
 To learn more about the projects accomplished in 2019 and the important work of Louisiana Appleseed, visit www.louisianaappleseed.org.

 In the past, Barrasso Usdin Kupperman Freeman & Sarver established a scholarship fund for the New Orleans Charter Science and Math School to enable students to participate in ACT and SAT test preparation seminars.
 The seminars offer the preparation and practice needed to raise scores to make students more competitive as college applicants.
 If the students stay in Louisiana, earning a designated score on the ACT will qualify them for T.O.P.S., a full-tuition scholarship at any state college or university.